benoit0perruche/neo_tp/README.md

 ##Instructions
 Before diving in the graph we designed you need to have a running instance of Neo4j, preferably locally on the default port (7474).
-To import our data in the graph you need to clone this repository.
+To import our data in the graph you have two options :

+* run an instance of Neo4j from our dump that you can download [here](https://www.wetransfer.com/downloads/635a6b542f56bfa2932fcf9a3bbe422520160105171050/94e440e4db534287cc494f8db3fbadb520160105171050/2bd279)
+	* username : neo4j
+	* password : neotp

-You shall execute the `main.py` python script.
+* execute the `main.py` python script.
 It will parse the csv files and create constraints, indexes, nodes and relationship thanks to `py2neo`.
+But this option will take a long time !
 Do not forget to install this dependency :  `pip install py2neo`.

 ##Uniqueness constraints
 Here are the primary keys we defined for our nodes.